 It can be surprisingly easy to identify someone from data that’s not directly identifiable.
-One commonly cited result is that the combination of birth date, zip code, and sex is enough to identify most people.
+One commonly cited result is that the combination of birth date, zip code, and sex is enough to identify 87% of Americans.
 This post will look at how to quantify the amount of information contained in such data.

 If the answer to a question has probability p, then it contains -log2 p bits of information.
 Knowing someone’s sex gives you 1 bit of information because -log2(1/2) = 1.

 Knowing whether someone can roll their tongue could give you more or less information than knowing their sex.
 Estimates vary, but say 75% can roll their tongue.
 Then knowing that someone can roll their tongue gives you 0.415 bits of information, but knowing that they cannot roll their tongue gives you 2 bits of information.

 On average, knowing someone’s tongue rolling ability gives you less information than knowing their sex.
 The average amount of information, or entropy, is

 Entropy is maximized when all outcomes are equally likely.
 But for identifiability, we’re concerned with maximum information as well as average information.

 Knowing someone’s zip code gives you a variable amount of information, less for densely populated zip codes and more for sparsely populated zip codes.
 An average zip code contains about 7,500 people.
 If we assume a US population of 326,000,000, this means a typical zip code would give us about 15.4 bits of information.

 The Safe Harbor provisions of US HIPAA regulations let you use the first three digits of someone’s zip code except when this would represent less than 20,000 people, as it would in several sparsely populated areas.
 Knowing that an American lives in a region of 20,000 people would give you 14 bits of information about that person.